Last updated: Jan, 2021

 We can whittle this paradox down to atomic particles if we wish.
 We can say that the end of a worm's nose is the end of the worm and the beginning of earth in front of it, but we would be wrong to suggest there was a finite point at which one began and one ended.
 The interaction between atomic particles of one and the other are indeterminate, complex and uncertain at any given moment; there is no finite line between them.
 The worm is the earth and the earth is the worm.
 If it were not so, then there would be some finite separation between them and the worm would not be going anywhere.

 Big or small, long or short?
-The subtleties of perception through time and space are numerous, common-place and illusory.
+The subtleties of perception through time and space are numerous, common-place and, more often than not, illusory.

 Physics is full of infinities.
 In the 1960s, Wheeler and DeWitt finally came up with an equation which did away with the baffling infinities that kept on popping up when trying to unify Relativity with Quantum mechanics.
 Infinity was tamed... a bit.
 But, unfortunately this ugly beast has been perpetuated in myth for so long we can't seem to rid ourselves of it.

-On the one hand, infinite extension of existence without boundaries does allow us to maneuver somewhere in the middle of our perceived whereabouts because our position cannot be determined relative to any edges, but then there is the curse of infinities that do lead to determined points in our midst crashing our prospects of progress.
+On the one hand, infinite extension of existence without boundaries does allow us to maneuver somewhere in the middle of our perceived whereabouts because our position cannot be determined relative to any edges, but then there is the curse of infinities that do lead to so called 'determined' points in our midst crashing our prospects of progress.

 These two infinities are demonic twins; so if we live in a world with one the other will surely be lurking nearby.